Warhammer 40,000: Carnage

-Warhammer 40,000: Carnage is mobile action role-playing video game developed and published by Canadian indie studio Roadhouse Games Ltd. It is based on Games Workshop's tabletop wargame franchise Warhammer 40,000.
+Warhammer 40,000: Carnage is a 2014 mobile game developed and published by Canadian indie studio Roadhouse Games Ltd. It is based on Games Workshop's tabletop wargame franchise Warhammer 40,000.
 It released for the iOS and Android platforms in May and June 2014, respectively.
+Versions for Windows, Linux and macOS were released in May 2016 under the title Warhammer 40,000: Carnage Champions.

 Gameplay

 Carnage is a single-player, action, side-scrolling shooter where players take on the role of one of the available Space Marine Chapters, which is a change from the strategy-oriented style of most Warhammer 40,000 games.
 There is a heavy RPG element where players progress, level up their Space Marines and collect Wargear to become more powerful as missions become more difficult.
 Players can move left and right, jump, and block, with two main attack buttons: shoot and melee.
 Players can also utilize grenades and Rage Attack when available.
 Each weapon has unique abilities, and attributes, where some even have their own special charge attacks for added damage.
 A core part of the game is finding the right combination of Wargear to take on each mission, as missions become more difficult with varying types of enemies and challenges.

-The setting of Warhammer 40,000: Carnage takes place on the planet of Mithra, on the outskirts of the Imperium.
-The story behind Carnage is written by the Warhammer 40,000 novelist, Graham McNeill.
+Warhammer 40,000: Carnage takes place on the planet of Mithra, on the outskirts of the Imperium.
+The story behind Carnage is written by Warhammer 40,000 novelist Graham McNeill.

 Space Marines

-While the only playable character at the beginning of the game is the Ultramarine Chapter, additional Space Marine Chapters, such as the Space Wolves, Dark Angels, and Blood Angels, can be unlocked through various methods.
+While the only playable character at the beginning of the game is of the Ultramarine Chapter, additional Space Marine Chapters, such as the Space Wolves, Dark Angels, and Blood Angels, can be unlocked through various methods.
 New Chapters are added regularly through content updates.
 Each Space Marine has their own campaign and exclusive missions, which take place on the same campaign map.
 There are currently 3 campaign maps with over 60 missions available for each Chapter.
 The story of the game is revealed through the Codex through entries unlocked by progressing through the campaign; each Chapter unlocks their own Codex entries as well.